rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

 #### Step 2

-**Note**: This step must be done by the Rackspace CBU Operations Engineering (OpsEng) or support teams.
+**Note**: The Rackspace CBU Operations Engineering (OpsEng) or support teams must perform this step.

-If you have any offsite backups of the Cloud Files containers for the backup configs in question (see **Related comments** at the end of this article), they should be restored to their original locations at this time.
+If you have any offsite backups of the Cloud Files containers for the backup configs in question (see **Related comments** at the end of this article), you should restore them to their original locations at this time.
 For this step to be successful, you must have at least one undeleted (or restored) Cloud Files container for at least one backup configuration.

-When requesting help for this step, reference the CBU support wiki article, **Cloud Backup - Bad Actor Attack**, in your comments in the ticket.
-This article is not available to the public, but is available to CBU support via internal access.
-The steps described in that wiki article can only be performed by Rackspace support.
+When requesting help for this step, reference the CBU support wiki article, **Cloud Backup - Bad Actor Attack**, in your comments on the ticket.
+The public can't view the article, but CBU support can access it.
+Only Rackspace Support can perform the steps described in that wiki article.
 They must revert the deleted assets (machine agents and backup configurations) in your account.

 #### Step 3

-For any machine agent and backup config that was successfully restored, use Cloud Backup to do a cross-site restore to a new server.
+For any machine agent and backup config that Support successfully restored, use Cloud Backup to do a cross-site restore to a new server.

 ### Related comments